What is Energy?

 But it is a mistake to assume, as some do, that anything that can exert a force represents a "source" of energy.
 We were cautious above to avoid treating "force" as anything more than a convenient way to express and quantify energy interactions between material bodies.
 I get questions about the possibility of "extracting energy from gravity".
 To a physicist, this is an absurd idea, but it's not easy to explain why to someone who doesn't deal with physics everyday.

 Re-examine the examples above.
 In the book and table example, the potential energy of the book on the table was due to the fact that we did work on the book to increase its distance from the earth.
 The book's weight was due to the earth's gravitational force on the book.
 So when the book fell from the table, its kinetic energy increased and was finally converted to thermal energy.
 Where did that energy come from?
 Not from gravity, it came from the work someone did when lifting the book from the floor.
 The whole sequence of processes did not extract anything from gravity, and did not diminish the gravitational force due to the earth.
-It came the person or machine doing the lifting.
+It came from the person or machine doing the lifting.

 No machine ever made, nor any natural process, has ever extracted any energy from gravity.